Azure/azure-quickstart-templates/matlab-cluster/README.md

 ## Listing Clusters

-The script lists the cluster name, number of workers, and the state of the VM’s.
-Running VM's, which are billed, can be distinguished from suspended VM's).
+The script lists the cluster name, number of workers, and the state of the VMs.
+Running VMs, which are billed, can be distinguished from suspended VMs).

 ## Pausing and Resuming a Cluster